Centrifuges

 Used Centrifuges

-Refurbished devices designed for the separation of particles and isotopes, sedimentation and suspension isolation of materials and objects based on mass, specific gravity, size, shape or density.
+Refurbished centrifuges are designed for separating particles and isotopes, sedimentation, and suspension isolation based on mass, specific gravity, size, shape, or density.

 Uses for Centrifuges

-The only real drawbacks to using this machinery are the extensive hazards that can result from improper maintenance and calibration.
-Even the slowest centrifuge operates at a very high speed relative to how quickly a person can move.
-The higher the revolutions per minute, the greater chance there is for injury.
-Also, the byproducts of the process, such as industrial cakes of unwanted dense material, require safe handling and disposal.
-When separated, some substances can pose a lethal threat due to their concentration.
-Anyone operating a centrifuge should be aware of these risks, and make contingency plans to deal with an accident resulting from the operation of the machine.
+The main drawbacks of using centrifuges are the significant risks associated with improper maintenance and calibration.
+Even the slowest centrifuge operates at speeds much faster than human movement.
+The higher the revolutions per minute (RPM), the greater the potential for injury.
+Additionally, byproducts from the centrifuge process, such as industrial cakes of unwanted dense materials, must be handled and disposed of safely.
+In some cases, substances that have been separated can pose serious health risks due to their concentrated nature.
+Operators should always be aware of these hazards and have emergency plans in place to handle accidents that may arise from the operation of the equipment.

 Things to Consider When Purchasing a Centrifuge